 A sure way to find out more about your audience is through surveys.
 You can learn a lot about what they want from you and work on your content strategy from there.
 So much of this relies on your online reputation and the convenience factor so make sure that your website is easily accessible and simple to understand.

 While paid search ads are great for several reasons, don’t stuff your website with too much advertising.
 They certainly play their part but pop-up ads and banners are usually very distracting and could put some visitors off.
 Strike a good balance between ads and real content your audience would want to engage with.
 Besides, many desktop users simply install an ad blocker which counteracts all your efforts.

 To reach the top of search engine results you must invest in quality content especially if you post regular updates.
 There’s no denying that ads do a commendable job but good SEO content will truly make a difference.
 At the same time, don’t publish numerous, random articles just to have an online presence.
 Instead, consider SEO as it is the job of content marketers to anticipate customers’ needs and what or how they will conduct online searches.

 For best results, remember to arrange your articles properly within your website CMS (content management system).
 This will allow Google to index your content much easier, better understand what they’re about and also rank them accordingly.
 Here’s a great article on ‘How To Write An SEO Friendly Blog Post’.

-Last, but certainly not the least, include links to other internal pages to keep visitors on your site for longer.
+Last, but certainly not least, include links to other internal pages to keep visitors on your site for longer.
 Page visits are an essential metric but so is time spent on your site.
 Google favours longer session durations as they will see you as a trusted source of information.
-Based on these metrics, among others, search engines will view your brand worthy of a top spot in search engine results.
+Based on these metrics, among others, search engines will view your brand as worthy of a top spot in search engine results.